Divorce Certs in Singapore: How to Get a Copy and Other FAQs

 Collection of certified true copies

-Once you have received the court’s approval for the request, you should print the copy of the request and present it to the Records Section at the Family Registry, Level 3 of the Family Justice Court, where the staff will verify the request and inform you of any additional fees payable.
+Once you have received the court’s approval for the request, you should print the copy of the request and present it to the Records Section at the Family Registry, Level 3 of the Family Justice Courts, where the staff will verify the request and inform you of any additional fees payable.

 After payment of these fees at the Family Justice Courts’ Cashier’s Office, your request will be stamped.